G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/document_crud_tools_indepth_guide.md

 - **System documents**:
   - Curated, organization‑wide content (e.g., playbooks, guidelines).
 They are discoverable and searchable.
 Editing is typically disabled in production (configurable) and should be routed through approval if allowed.
 - **Context provisioning**:
-  - The workflow typically passes `entity_username` and the evolving `view_context` automatically to tools.
+  - The workflow typically passes `entity_username` and/or `company_name` (depending on doc family) and the evolving `view_context` automatically to tools.
 You should not ask LLMs to invent these.
+  - Use `entity_username` for LinkedIn/user‑centric docs; use `company_name` for blog/company‑centric docs.
+Both are supported and only the relevant one is used by each template.

 ## Quick “which tool do I use?”